6 Steps to Write a Coaching Log + Free Coaching Log Template

-coaching log template
+updated coaching log template feature

 Picture this: You’ve just logged on to a coaching call.
 The client talks about how their week went, and you suddenly realize you have no idea what action steps you’re supposed to keep them accountable for.
-You think to yourself, “Wait a minute… is this the client who came to me with a history of burnout or the one aiming for a promotion?”

 What is a Coaching Log?